 A nationally respected bankruptcy adviser, Jim has been recognized since 2004 in Chambers USA in Bankruptcy/Restructuring in Ohio, most recently in 2023 as a Senior Statesperson.
 Chambers USA researchers noted, "Clients of James Lawniczak benefit from over four decades of experience in high-stakes corporate bankruptcies, including notable strength in restructuring plans, workouts, refinancings, and transactional work.
 He is held in particularly high esteem for his experience in the retail and industrial sectors."
 Clients interviewed by Chambers USA researchers said, "Jim is very responsive and explains things well.
 He is a really smart person and an academic; he is good at complex work.
 Jim is a knowledgeable bankruptcy lawyer.
 He has a strong intellect and is definitely a subject matter expert."

 Jim is a contributing author to the 16th Edition of Collier on Bankruptcy – the leading national treatise on bankruptcy law, as well as the companion Collier Bankruptcy Practice Guide.

 Jim also has written the authoritative, comprehensive treatise, Collier Lending Institutions and the Bankruptcy Code (2d. ed.), published by LexisNexis.
-In addition to covering all aspects of bankruptcy from the perspective of a lending institution, it has, in Chapter 3, a complete discussion of all aspects of workouts with financially troubled entities.
-The Collier series has long been recognized as the leading legal authority in the U.S. on bankruptcy and related topics impacting entities in the U.S. and globally.

-Jim has authored bankruptcy and related chapters of Lexis’s Asset Based Financing, Business Organizations with Tax Planning (including chapter 154 on alter ego claims), and Franchising treatises.
-He has written extensively in and is the Editor-in-Chief of LexisNexis Debtor-Creditor Law treatise, including many of its commercial law chapters including the new 2023 chapter on the 2022 Amendments to the Uniform Commercial Code, adding Article 12 on controllable electronic records..

-Now | A nationally respected bankruptcy adviser, Jim has been recognized since 2004 in Chambers USA in Bankruptcy/Restructuring in Ohio, most recently in 2023 as a Senior Statesperson.
-Chambers USA researchers noted, "Clients of James Lawniczak benefit from over four decades of experience in high-stakes corporate bankruptcies, including notable strength in restructuring plans, workouts, refinancings, and transactional work.
-He is held in particularly high esteem for his experience in the retail and industrial sectors."
-Clients interviewed by Chambers USA researchers said, "Jim is very responsive and explains things well.
-He is a really smart person and an academic; he is good at complex work.
-Jim is a knowledgeable bankruptcy lawyer.
-He has a strong intellect and is definitely a subject matter expert."

-Jim is a contributing author to the 16th Edition of Collier on Bankruptcy – the leading national treatise on bankruptcy law, as well as the companion Collier Bankruptcy Practice Guide.

-Jim also has written the authoritative, comprehensive treatise, Collier Lending Institutions and the Bankruptcy Code (2d. ed.), published by LexisNexis.
-In addition to covering all aspects of bankruptcy from the perspective of a lending institution, it has, in Chapter 3, a complete discussion of all aspects of workouts with financially troubled entities.
+It covers all aspects of loan origination, workouts and bankruptcy from the perspective of lending institutions.
 The Collier series has long been recognized as the leading legal authority in the U.S. on bankruptcy and related topics impacting entities in the U.S. and globally.

 Jim has authored bankruptcy and related chapters of Lexis’s Asset Based Financing, Business Organizations with Tax Planning (including chapter 154 on alter ego claims), and Franchising treatises.
 He has written extensively in and is the Editor-in-Chief of LexisNexis Debtor-Creditor Law treatise, including many of its commercial law chapters including the new 2023 chapter on the 2022 Amendments to the Uniform Commercial Code, adding Article 12 on controllable electronic records..